playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 ![A red rectangle around "Add folder to workspace" button](./add-folder-to-workspace.png)

 Selecting the folder your `app.js` is present in will bring up the dialog to give Chrome permission to view the files and folders within.
-You'll need to press "Allow" in order to save your saves to your file system
+You'll need to press "Allow" in order to save your saves to your file system.

 ![A screenshot showing the "Allow"/"Deny" dialog](./allow-fs-usage.png)